webpack/webpack.js.org/src/content/loaders/babel-loader.md

 You can also speed up babel-loader by as much as 2x by using the `cacheDirectory` option.
 This will cache transformations to the filesystem.

-### Babel is injecting helpers into each file and bloating my code!
+### Babel is injecting helpers into each file and bloating my code! {#babel-is-injecting-helpers-into-each-file-and-bloating-my-code}

 Babel uses very small helpers for common functions such as `_extend`.
 By default, this will be added to every file that requires it.